mirajSYM02/mirajSYM02/README.md

 - One day one exploratory data analysis challenge.
 - Database Capstone Project by Meta on Coursera platform
-- Creating a Vertual Private Cloud using AWS
+- Creating a Virtual Private Cloud using AWS
 - Practising to write blog on medium
 - Hackerank challenge (sometimes)